Last Updated on May 6, 2021 by queenie mak

 Mikkeller Bar Taipei is a small bar with Scandinavian-inspired interiors in a historical building.

 Mikkeller Bar has many draft beers on tap including beers shipped from Mikkeller in Europe and local Taiwanese breweries.
 And what is special about the bar is that they also serve cold brew Taiwanese tea on tap.
 How cool!

 The bar has a casual atmosphere and is the perfect setting to unwind at the end of the day.

-Will you visit Dihua Street in Dadaocheng next time you go to Taipei?
+Will you visit Dihua Street in Dadaocheng next time you visit Taipei?

 I hope you enjoyed reading my post about my favourite street in Taipei: Dihua Street!
 It has so much character and it’s definitely a highlight in Taipei.
 It doesn’t matter if you are not visiting during lunar new year because there is always something to do on Dihua Street and lots of thing to see.

-And remember, these places are only a fraction of all the places on Dihua Street.
+And remember, these places are only a fraction of all the places in Dadaocheng in Taiwan.
 There is so much to see and discover!

 Let me know in the comments which attractions, restaurant or stores you like on Dihua Street!